To shine the Light of Jesus Christ in the local and global community for God's Glory.

 The Food Pantry, helping to feed the 180+ households that come to Cokesbury on the second and fourth Wednesday of the month for free groceries (4pm - 5:300 pm).
 Food comes from:

 Classroom Volunteering at Margate Elementary School, as many times a week as available!
-We also supply Margate Elementary with back-to-school resources, tutoring, parking, etc.
+We also supply Margate Elementary with back-to-school resources, tutoring, parking, etc. Thumbs Up program is restarting in September 2022.

 GALS (God’s Angels, Loving Servants) support efforts for mission, ministry and fellowship.
 Coming together monthly (usually on the first Saturday), the intergenerational GALS meet their goals through both playful and serious gatherings such as picnics, hosting speakers on subjects such as fraud, Arts & Crafts Shows and numerous events throughout the year.